-If your organization that does not have your own amicus committee or in house legal department, consider hiring Legal Wellspring, PLLC to advocate for your cause by filing an amicus brief.
+If your organization that does not have your own amicus committee or in house legal department, consider hiring Legal Wellspring, PS to advocate for your cause by filing an amicus brief.

 Amicus parties become even more important when the Appellant asks the Supreme Court to review the case.
 The Washington Supreme Court chooses which cases to review based on the following factors:

 (1) If the decision of the Court of Appeals is in conflict with a decision of the Supreme Court; or